 In severe cases, the IUD must be removed surgically.
 Sometimes surgical repairs are required, and removal of the uterus (hysterectomy) may be necessary.Mirena IUD Lawsuits

 There are many Mirena pseudotumor cerebri/idiopathic intracranial hypertension cases.
-They have combined into a type of class action known as a "mass tort."
-The cases share common discovery, which is an efficient way to conduct cases where there are many injuries arising from the same defective medical device.
-Mirena lawsuits are gaining steam elsewhere.
-Our law firm anticipates the number of cases to rise dramatically in the upcoming months and years.
+They were combined into a type of class action known as a "mass tort."
+The cases shared common discovery, which is an efficient way to conduct cases where there are many injuries arising from the same defective medical device.

 - April 2018 Update: Judge will hold "Science Day" to educate the judge on the medical and scientific issues associated with the Mirena intrauterine device.